pgiacalo/ESP32_MAC_and_IP_Address/README.md

-# ESP32 MAC Address and IP Address Example
+# ESP32 MAC Address and IP Address Utility

 This ESP32 project demonstrates how to retrieve both the MAC address and IP address of an ESP32 device.